jonathanslenders/python-deployer/docs/pages/host_container.rst

 host_container
 ==============

-Access to hosts from within a ``Node`` class happens through a ``HostsContainer`` proxy.
+Access to hosts from within a :class:`~deployer.node.base.Node` class happens through a :class:`~deployer.host_container.HostsContainer` proxy.
 This container object has also methods for reducing the amount of hosts on which commands are executed, by filtering according to conditions.

-The ``hosts`` property of a node instance returns such a ``HostsContainer`` object.
+The :attr:`~deployer.node.base.Env.hosts` property of :class:`~deployer.node.base.Env` wrapper around a node instance returns such a :class:`~deployer.host_container.HostsContainer` object.

 ::